 Finding a good German Shepherd breeder takes more effort than browsing classified ads or scrolling through litter photos on Instagram.
 The breed carries serious genetic health risks that responsible breeders actively screen for, and irresponsible ones ignore entirely.
-That difference shows up in vet bills, temperament, and heartbreak down the road.
+That difference shows up in vet bills, temperament, and a lot of heartbreak down the road.

 This guide covers where to start, which health tests matter, what green flags look like in practice, and what you should expect to pay.

-Where to Start Your Search
+Where to Start Your Breeder Search

 Two organizations should be your first stops.
 Both maintain breeder directories with accountability standards that filter out the worst operations.

+AKC Marketplace and Breeder of Merit.
+The American Kennel Club runs a searchable breeder directory at marketplace.akc.org.
+Not every AKC-listed breeder is exceptional, but the platform gives you a starting point.
 Look specifically for breeders with Breeder of Merit status.
 These breeders have demonstrated a commitment to health testing and breed improvement over multiple litters.
 The AKC also runs its Bred with H.E.A.R.T. program, which requires participating breeders to perform recommended health screenings for their breed.
+AKC registration alone does not guarantee quality.
+Think of it as a minimum standard, not a seal of excellence.

+Local and regional clubs.
 Beyond the national organizations, regional German Shepherd clubs often have breeder referral contacts.
 These clubs tend to know who is producing healthy, well-tempered dogs in your area.
 Attending a local club event or show is one of the best ways to meet breeders in person before committing.

-Health Tests That Matter
+Health Tests That Reputable Breeders Complete

 The whole point of buying from a reputable breeder is that they test for genetic conditions before breeding and make decisions based on the results.

+Hip and elbow evaluations.
 Hip dysplasia is the breed’s most well-known orthopedic risk.
 According to OFA data, roughly 20 percent of German Shepherds evaluated are affected.
 That is one in five dogs.
 A responsible breeder will have both parents evaluated through OFA or PennHIP and can show you the certificates.
+Elbow dysplasia is the other major orthopedic concern, and both parents should be OFA-evaluated for elbows as well.
+If a breeder cannot produce hip and elbow certifications, that is your signal to walk away.

+Degenerative myelopathy screening.
 DM is a progressive spinal cord disease with no cure.
 DNA testing reveals whether a dog is clear, a carrier, or at risk.

 A reputable breeder tests both parents and avoids at-risk-to-at-risk pairings.
 Carriers bred to clear dogs will not produce affected puppies.
 This is straightforward genetics that any responsible breeder understands and acts on.

+Cardiac and eye exams.
 Some breeders go beyond the minimum and include cardiac evaluations and annual eye exams (CAER) in their screening.
 These are not as critical as hips and DM for this breed, but they indicate a breeder who takes the full health picture seriously.

-Green Flags in a Breeder
+Green Flags That Signal a Good Breeder

 Health testing is the foundation, but it is not the only thing that separates a good breeder from a questionable one.